vidschofelix/vite-plugin-svelte-anywhere/docs/what-is-svelte-anywhere.md

 # What is Svelte-Anywhere?

-**Svelte-Anywhere** is a powerful Vite plugin that allows you to use Svelte Components **anywhere HTML is accepted**.
+**Svelte-Anywhere** is a Vite plugin that allows you to use Svelte Components **anywhere HTML is accepted**.
 Whether you're working on a modern web app, a legacy project, or even a CMS platform, Svelte-Anywhere makes it effortless to embed Svelte components into any environment—no rewrites, no hassle.

 ## Why Svelte-Anywhere?